RIBA Boyd Auger Scholarship

 In 2007, Mrs Margot Auger donated funds to the RIBA for the administration of a scholarship scheme for architecture students and graduates in memory of her late husband, the architect and civil engineer Boyd Auger.

-The scholarship will support one student or graduate or a group of students or graduates intending to develop or initiate research on a clearly defined architecture topic over a period lasting between six and twelve months that involves travel to locations of their choosing.
+This scholarship of £6,000 supports one student or graduate or a group of students or graduates intending to develop or initiate research on a clearly defined architecture topic over a period lasting between six and twelve months, that involves travel to locations of their choosing.
 The scholarship may also support graduates for a period of international work experience and travel.

 - have successfully completed the first year of a RIBA-validated Part 1 course or with candidate course status in the UK or abroad, or

 - be enrolled, or have been granted a place of study, in a RIBA-validated Part 2 course or with candidate course status in the UK or abroad by the beginning of the period covered by the scholarship, or

 - have graduated from a RIBA-validated Part 1 or 2 course or with candidate course status in the UK or abroad within the past 5 years

 - Stefanie Rhodes, Bo Tang and Shamoon Patwari: Art, Urbanism, Architecture: Cultural space-making in Bosnia (joint recipients)

 - Isona Shibata: International volunteer participation in Moroccan restoration efforts

 - Roderick Bow: Placement with Lacaton & Vassal, Paris

 - James Patterson Waterson: 12-month post Part 1 Professional Placement at Ove Arup & Partners in Shenzhen